ITRS-Group/cordial/tools/geneos/README.md

 ## New Installation

 New installations are set-up through the `init` sub-command.
-In it's most basic form it will create the minimal directory hierarchy and your user-specific geneos.json file containing the path to the top-level directory that it initialised.
+In it's most basic form it will create the minimal directory hierarchy and your user-specific `geneos.json` file containing the path to the top-level directory that it initialised.
 The top-level directory, if not given on the command line, defaults to a directory `geneos` in your home directory *unless* the last part of your home directory is itself `geneos`, e.g. if your home directory is `/home/example` then the Geneos directory becomes `/home/example/geneos` but if it is `/opt/geneos` then that is used directly.

-If the directory you are using is not empty then you must supply a `-F` flag for force using this directory.
+If the directory you are using is not empty then you must supply a `-F` flag to  force the use of this directory.

 ### Demo Gateway